shanedunne/MS2_Crypto_Penguin/notes.md

 # List of items to finish

 ## Main Page
-### logo
-- need to create SVG logo or get background to work

 ### search bar
 - need to get search bar working across multiple pages
-### global data
-- pull in some glabal information from coingecko including global market cap etc

 ### table
 - make obvious that coin name can be clicked
 - ensure that table is loaded first